DemOnJR/ServersMonitoring/README.md

 ### Step 3: Access the dashboard

-After installation completes, you will be redirected automatically to the main dashboard:
+After installation completes, you will be redirected automatically to the login page or you can go to:

 ```
 https://your-website-url/